 To evaluate the contribution of microfinance institutions, notably Self-Help Groups (SHGs), to improving financial inclusion among women.

-To analyze how microfinance participation affects the financial literacy of women in terms of financial knowledge, attitude, and behaviour.
+To analyze how microfinance participation affects the financial literacy of women in terms of financial knowledge, attitude, and behavior.

 To assess how microfinance programs, such as PMJDY and SHGs, have improved women's access to financial services and strengthened their financial capacities.

+Research Methodology

 Hypothesis –